GSA/SmartPay-RFI/01_draft RFQ.md

 #### 2.1	Product Vision

-Make it easier for GSA SmartPay users to find the information they need and to comply with government-wide and agency requirements.
+Make it easier for SmartPay stakeholders to find the information they’re interested in, and for the SmartPay PMO to keep the website updated and accessible to users.

 #### 2.2	Anticipated Period of Performance, Budget, and Ceiling Price